CSCI-2952-F/consistent-hrms/README.md

 python hospitals.py start
 ```

 The frontend servers will be listening on the local interface, at ports starting from 8000.

+When running the frontend service install the [moesif CORS extension](https://chrome.google.com/webstore/detail/moesif-orign-cors-changer/digfbfaphojjndkpccljibejjbppifbc/related?hl=en-US).
+The extension will override the CORS header that the server has in place with a wildcard value so that our frontend service can access the api gateway on a different port.

+(We can alternatively look into adding [nameko-cors](https://github.com/harel/nameko-cors))

 To view Docker Compose information for a single hospital, use the following command syntax: